 Lip balm + chapped lips

-Choose a safe lip balm that you can use without any health risk.
+Choose a safe lip balm that you can use without any health risks.
 Many lip balms contain harmful substances such as endocrine disruptors.
 MOSH (Mineral Oil Saturated Hydrocarbons) and MOAH (Mineral Oil Aromatic Hydrocarbons) are safe in skincare products, but in lip balms, they are potentially harmful to health as consumers can ingest them.

 These substances can be recognized on the ingredients list under these names: